angular/protractor-accessibility-plugin/README.md

 Accessibility Plugin
 ====================

-Protractor comes with support for two accessibility testing options:
+Protractor comes with support for three accessibility testing options:
  * Accessibility Developer Tools
+ * aXe Accessibility Engine
  * Tenon.io

 Protractor will run each set of audits (depending on your configuration) on your existing end-to-end